fjredondo/lexical-analysis-obo-foundry/README.md

     - **candidates_results**: Folder including TSV files for each candidate ontology, including its metric values.
 A file called *allMetrics.tsv* is also included, in which the information about all the candidate ontologies is merged.
     - **members_results**: Folder including TSV files for each member ontology, including its metric values.
 A file called *allMetrics.tsv* is also included, in which the information about all the member ontologies is merged.
     - **detailed_files**: Folder including detailed files for each (ontology, metric) pair, including extra information at entity level.
+    - **obofoundry_orthogonal_study.xlsx**: Excel file with the result of the study of the absence of reusability of OBO Foundry annotations, according to the orthogonal and non-orthogonal approaches.

 # How to reproduce the results